brianmario/charlock_holmes/README.md

 ## Installing

-If the traditional `gem install charlock_holmes` doesn't work, you may need to specify the path to your installation of ICU using the `--with-icu-dir` option during the gem install.
+If the traditional `gem install charlock_holmes` doesn't work, you may need to specify the path to your installation of ICU and libmagic using the `--with-icu-dir` and/or `--with-magic-dir` option during the gem install.

-At the time of writing, if you installed ICU via homebrew on OSX your gem install may look something like this:
+At the time of writing, Homebrew for OSX installs ICU and libmagic as keg-only installs so you'll have to specify the location during the gem install:

-`gem install charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1`
+`gem install charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1 --with-magic-dir=/usr/local/Cellar/libmagic/5.04`

-If you're using Bundler and need to specify a custom path, you can do so with the `bundle config` command:
+If you're using Bundler and need to specify a custom path(s), you can do so with the `bundle config` command:

-`bundle config build.charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1`
+`bundle config build.charlock_holmes --with-icu-dir=/usr/local/Cellar/icu4c/4.4.1 --with-magic-dir=/usr/local/Cellar/libmagic/5.04`